Community Health and Wellness Team

 Program Manager, Health Outcomes and Evaluation

-Kate McGrail leads health improvement efforts specifically related to cardiovascular, diabetes, and stroke prevention for the Hospital’s community benefit service area as well as in Prince George’s, Calvert, Charles, and St. Mary’s counties.
+Kate McGrail leads health improvement efforts specifically related to cardiovascular, diabetes, and stroke prevention for the Hospital’s community benefit service area as well as in Southern Maryland (Prince George’s and Calvert counties).
 In this capacity, Kate coordinates the planning, organization, development, and implementation of community education programs, health partnerships, and blood pressure and cholesterol screenings.
 As program manager of health outcomes and evaluation, Kate also leads the implementation planning process, which guides the work of the community health and wellness division and measures the impact of its programs on identified health needs.
+Kate also supports the county’s growing aging population through robust, collaborative approaches to aging-in-place.
+Through the Village Ambassador Alliance, Kate works to bridge the village-hospital connection through education, training and resource allocation to support those community members who wish to age in their own homes to be informed, safe, and connected.

-Kate holds a Bachelor’s of Arts in Economics-Accounting from the College of the Holy Cross and a Masters of Public Health from The George Washington School of Public Health.
+Kate holds a Bachelor’s of Arts in Economics-Accounting from the College of the Holy Cross and a Masters of Public Health from George Washington University.

-Monique serves on the advisory council board for the Archdiocesan Health Care Network, the Healthy Montgomery steering committee and the B-CC YMCA board.
+Monique serves on the boards of the Bethesda-Chevy Chase YMCA, Nexus Montgomery, the Healthy Montgomery steering committee and the advisory council board for the Archdiocesan Health Care Network.
 She is a graduate of the American Hospital Association and the Health Forum’s Leadership Creating Healthier Communities Fellowship, as well as a 2013 graduate of Leadership Montgomery.
-A 15-year member of the Bethesda-Chevy Chase Rotary Club, Monique she has served for multiple years on the Board of Directors.
-Additionally, she is is a return volunteer of the United States Peace Corps, serving in Ecuador.
+An 18-year member of the Bethesda-Chevy Chase Rotary Club, she has served for multiple years on the Board of Directors.
+As a member of the United States Peace Corps, Monique also volunteered as a Health Extensionist in Ecuador.

-Monique completed her undergraduate degree at Washington College and her Master’s degree at Middlebury College; she is currently an M.B.A. candidate at Johns Hopkins University’s Carey Business School.
+Monique completed her undergraduate degree at Washington College, Master’s degree at Middlebury College and Master of Business Administration at the Johns Hopkins Carey Business School.

 Manager, Community Health Improvement

-Patricia Rios is the Community Health Improvement Manager for the Community Health & Wellness Division of Suburban Hospital.
-Patricia leads diabetes education efforts for the community, and serves as a liaison for ethnic and multicultural populations.
-She works closely with safety net clinics and local health coalitions that increase access to chronic disease treatment and prevention for Montgomery County’s uninsured and underserved residents.
-Specific efforts include screening and education for colorectal cancer, hypertension and stroke, as well as nutritional counseling.
-She is also responsible for overseeing the hospital’s quarterly blood drive, and is the primary contact for public health internships and volunteering.
+Patricia Rios is the Community Health Improvement Manager for Suburban Hospital.
+Through quantitative and qualitative data collection and research methods, Patricia leads Suburban Hospital’s triannual Community Health Needs Assessment process.
+As the liaison for ethnic and multicultural populations, Patricia seeks to reduce health disparities in Montgomery County by working closely with safety net clinics and local health coalitions that increase access to chronic disease treatment and prevention for uninsured and underserved residents.
+Specific efforts include screening and education for colorectal cancer, diabetes management, as well as coordination of access-to-care.
+Patricia is also responsible for overseeing the hospital’s quarterly blood drive, and is the primary contact for public health internships and volunteering.

 Patricia holds a Bachelor’s of Science in Health Promotion from American University and Masters of Public Health from the George Washington University.